-Explanatory note on Output & Value-Added by activity Three independent methods of calculating GVA/GDP
+Three independent methods of calculating GVA/GDP

-The consistency of these Output & Value-Added by activity publication tables with the figures in the relevant NIE tables can be illustrated using the three methods of calculating GVA/GDP.
+The consistency of these Output & Value-Added by Activity publication tables with the estimates in the benchmark 2021 Annual National Accounts (ANA21) published in July 2022 (formerly known as the National Income and Expenditure or NIE) can be illustrated using the three methods of calculating GVA/GDP.
+Output method data is included in the ANA in current and constant prices.

-An important feature of these tables is that they present Gross Value-Added (GDP at basic prices) at a detailed industry level as measured using two of the three distinct approaches.
-These are the Output method (also known as the Production method) and the Income method.
-The third method (included here for reference purposes) is the Expenditure method.
-The circular flow of income, as shown in the diagram above is shown with real 2017 Irish data for the Output and Income methods in the diagram below.
-The arrows in the diagram below show the money flow between households and firms.
-GVA here excludes the NIE statistical discrepancy which is the difference between the initial calculated Income and Expenditure method totals which are then balanced for consistency.
+An important feature of these tables is that they present Gross Value-Added (GDP at basic prices) at a detailed industry level as measured using one of these three distinct approaches.
+These are the Output method (also known as the Production method).
+The second and third methods are the Income method and the Expenditure method.
+The circular flow of income, as shown in the diagram below with point-in-time 2017 Irish data used in the 2017 Output & Value-Added by Activity publication consistent with NIE17, for the Output and Income methods.
+The arrows in the diagram show the money flow between households and firms.
+GVA here excludes the NIE statistical discrepancy, the difference between the initial estimates which are then balanced for consistency.